goonstation/goonstation/.github/DEV_GUIDE.md

 If you've done everything correctly this should finish without any problems and now your master is in the same state as upstream/master.
 But you probably also want to sync up your feature branch.

-1. Switch to your feature branch (as above)
+1. Checkout your feature branch (as above)
 2. Press **Ctrl + Shift + P** and type in "git merge", choose the Git: Merge Branch... command
     ![](https://i.imgur.com/LbH8XB9.png)
 3. Choose the master branch